deleonn/gopr/README.md

 # PR Description Generator

 PR Description Generator is a Go-based CLI tool that automatically generates pull request descriptions by comparing your current branch with any branch.
-It supports multiple LLM providers including local Ollama models, OpenAI, and Anthropic to generate professional PR descriptions based on your actual code changes.
+It supports multiple LLM providers including local Ollama models, OpenAI, Anthropic, and DeepSeek to generate professional PR descriptions based on your actual code changes.

 ## Features

 - Automatically compares current branch with any branch
 - Extracts git diff and commit history
 - Generates professional PR descriptions using multiple LLM providers
-- Supports Ollama (local), OpenAI, and Anthropic
+- Supports Ollama (local), OpenAI, Anthropic, and DeepSeek
 - Outputs markdown format for easy integration with GitHub CLI
 - No manual input required - everything is calculated from your git repository
 - Config file support for persistent settings